Ola-peju/printf/README.md

-This is a group project
+This is a group project made by ola-pejo and sama el dessouky